BlockchainCommons/XID-Quickstart/docs/02_2_Managing_Claims_Elision.md

 The digests match.
 This proves the full attestation Amira revealed is the same document she committed to earlier, not something she fabricated after the fact.

-> :book: **Why Is It Important that Amira Committed in Advance?** Amira committing and publishing her elided commitment about her security audit work literally shows commitment.
+> 📖 **Why Is It Important that Amira Committed in Advance?** Amira committing and publishing her elided commitment about her security audit work literally shows commitment.
 Progressive trust is all about establishing and improving levels of trust, and this is a strong signal that Amira can be trusted on this claim (which is otherwise not verifiable).
 She made the statement some time ago.
 It's been publicly available on the web for some time, something that might be verifiable by GitHub timestamps or archive.org storage.
 It's also presumably a part of a relatively small set of claims (or at least a relatively small set of hidden claims).
 That means that Amira isn't just pulling the claim that she can do security audits out of a hat.
 It's one of a small number of things she said some time ago, increasing its credibility despite the lack of verification.

 ### Step 7: Verify the Signature